-20 % - Quizzes
+20 % - Quizzes, Midterm, Final

-In order to test your knowledge of the information given in class and in your reading assignments, you will complete online chapter quizzes in MindTap.
+In order to test your knowledge of the information given in class and in your reading assignments, you will complete online chapter quizzes in MindTap and be given a midterm and a final exam.

 ALL ASSIGNMENTS ARE DUE ON THE DATE INDICATED IN THE SYLLABUS.
 NO LATE ASSIGNMENTS WILL BE ACCEPTED.